ACADEMIC INFORMATION

 - Must be requesting a rebate for work related to a first baccalaureate degree received from a Texas public university,

-- Must have attempted no more than three hours in excess of the minimum number of semester hours required to complete the degree under the catalog under which they were graduated.
+- Must have attempted no more than three hours more than the minimum number of semester hours required to complete the degree under the catalog under which they were graduated.
 Hours attempted include transfer credits, course credit earned exclusively by examination, (except that, for the purposes of this program, only the number of semester credit hours earned exclusively by examination in excess of nine semester hours is treated as hours attempted), courses dropped after the official census date, for-credit developmental courses, optional internship and cooperative education courses, and repeated courses.
 For students concurrently earning a baccalaureate degree and a Texas teaching certificate, required teacher education courses shall not be counted to the extent that they are over and above the free electives allowed in the baccalaureate degree program.

 HILL COLLEGE GRADUATE GUARANTEE